waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

 ### Sacrifice Discard Chop Move
 * If the player is locked, and their teammate's *Chop* is on their *Finessed Position*, and the teammate draws a critical card.
 In this situation, the player who is locked can sacrifice one of their card to *Chop Move* their teammate as a *Sacrifice Discard Chop Move*.

+### Locked Hand Anxiety Play
+* This applies to situations where a player becomes locked but has a playable card or has a playable card through a partner's clued cards.
+* Generally in an Anxiety situation, the player must play the card that is most likely playable.
+* However, what if that card isn't playable?
+A partner must continue to discard to generate clues to prevent an anxiety play.
+Thus, each discard can shift the anxiety play/focus over by 1 slot.
+* For example:
+  *

 <br/>